rust-console/gba/book/src/ch1/the_display_control_register.md

 The display control register holds a `u16` value, and is located at `0x0400_0000`.

+Many of the bits here won't mean much to you right now. **That is fine.** You do NOT need to memorize them all or what they all do right away.
+We'll just skim over all the parts of this register to start, and then we'll go into more detail in later chapters when we need to come back and use more of the bits.

 ## Video Modes

 The lowest three bits (0-2) let you select from among the GBA's six video modes.
 You'll notice that 3 bits allows for eight modes, but the values 6 and 7 are prohibited.

-Modes 0, 1, and 2 are "Tiled" modes.
+Modes 0, 1, and 2 are "tiled" modes.
 These are actually the modes that you should eventually learn to use as much as possible.
 It lets the GBA's limited video hardware do as much of the work as possible, leaving more of your CPU time for gameplay computations.
 However, they're also complex enough to deserve their own demos and chapters later on, so that's all we'll say about them for now.

-Modes 3, 4, and 5 are "Bitmap" modes.
+Modes 3, 4, and 5 are "bitmap" modes.
 These let you write individual pixels to locations on the screen.

-* **Mode 3** is full resolution (240w x 160h) RBG15 color.
+* **Mode 3** is full resolution (240w x 160h) RGB15 color.
 You might not be used
   to RGB15, since modern computers have 24 or 32 bit colors.
 In RGB15, there's 5
   bits for each color channel stored within a `u16` value, and the highest bit is simply ignored.